LINWEN607/congregate/runbooks/direct-transfer-migrations.md

 ### Migration of projects

-Project data can be migrated once groups/sub groups have been migrated on the destination.
+Project data can migrate once groups/sub groups migrate to the destination GitLab instance.

+**NOTE:** With direct-transfer, groups and projects can migrate in parallel.
+However we recommend running them sequentially.

 Refer to the documentation here for [using Congregate with Direct Transfer](https://gitlab-org.gitlab.io/professional-services-automation/tools/migration/congregate/direct-transfer-usage/) for migrations.